michaelgoldenn/rumm/readme.md

 > [!WARNING]
 > This project is not fully stable.
 Make sure to backup your mods and *especially* your UserData.
-Please report bugs in a github issue or through discord
+Please report bugs in a github issue or through discord, and PRs are welcome.
 ---
 # RUMM
 ## Rumble's ~~Ultimate~~ Unstable Mod Manager

 A mod manager for the VR game [Rumble](https://store.steampowered.com/app/890550/RUMBLE/).

-This project lets you download and manage all of your mods from Thunderstore, with an emphasis on working in the background.
-After adding mods to the list, the manager can automatically update them to the lastest version without needing to launch them at all.
+This project lets you download and manage all of your mods from Thunderstore.
+After downloading them from the list, make sure to sync the list with rumble

 ### Features
 - Browsing / Downloading from Thunderstore